-- 1. By-Right (permitted with administrative review and approval).
-Certain primary uses of land are permitted "by right" (BR) in each zoning district provided all applicable provisions of this UDO (and any other applicable legal requirements) are satisfied.
-This UDO provides for additional supplemental requirements (SR) that are applicable to a certain "by-right" uses of land. - 2.
-Conditional (allowed through legislative conditional zoning process.
-Others primary uses of land are permitted through the conditional zoning (CZ) process, again, in some cases, some with some supplemental requirements set forth herein. - 3.
-Permitted Uses (Permitted Use Table).
-The permitted uses (both by right and conditional) are set forth in the Permitted Use Table set forth Article 7 of this UDO. - 4.
+- 6-1.
+By-Right (permitted with administrative review and approval).
+Certain primary uses of land are opermitted "by right" (BR) in each zoning district provided all applicable provisions of this UDO (and any other applicable legal requirements) are satisfied.
+This UDO provides for additional supplemental requirements (SR) that are applicable to a certain "by-right" uses of land. - Conditional (allowed through legislative conditional zoning process.
+Others primary uses of land are permitted through the conditional zoning (CZ) process, again, in some cases, some with some supplemental requirements set forth herein. - Permitted Uses (Permitted Use Table).
+The permitted uses (both by right and conditional) are set forth in the Permitted Use Table set forth in Section, of Article 97 of this UDO. - 4.
 Additional Uses (CZ Zoning Requests).
-Additionally a property owner may petition the Town Council through the CZ zoning process to consider permitting primary uses that are not identified as permitted in this UDO (although the Town Council has no obligation to approve any such requests). - G. Summary Table.
-For ease of reference, the following Table 1 is a summary of the types of approvals contemplated by this UDO:
+Additionally a property owner may petition the Town Council through the CZ zoning process to consider permitting primary uses that are not identified as permitted in this UDO (although the Town Council has no obligation to approve any such requests). - 7-G. Summary Table.
+For ease of reference, the following Table 1 is a summary of the types of approvals typically requested contemplated by this UDO: